mprestin77/oci-node-maintenance-handler/README.md

 ```
 *Note: If you are using a private container registry, insure that the secret name matches the secret that you created to pull the image.*

-Update the nodeSelector in the deployment manifest to specify the node pool where maintenance jobs will be executed.
+Update **nodeSelector** in the deployment manifest to specify the node pool where maintenance jobs will be executed.
 It is highly recommended to use a dedicated node pool for these jobs to ensure the drain process is not interrupted by the maintenance of the node it is running on.
 ```text
 nodeSelector:
    name: <your-nodepool-name>